OSC/ood-documentation/source/installation/resource-manager/sge.rst

 .. tip::

    DRMAA improves OnDemand's ability to report on the precise status of jobs.
-To use this feature ensure that libdrmaa.so for Grid Engine is installed or built and set the config value for ``libdrmaa_path`` and ``sge_root``.
+To use this feature ensure that ``libdrmaa.so`` for Grid Engine is installed or built and set the configuration value for ``libdrmaa_path`` and ``sge_root``.
 If DRMAA is not installed then OnDemand is unable to get a precise job status for single jobs and will only return either queued or complete.

 Common Issues
 -------------